nks102000/C-Programs/C++ Programs Lab 10/README.md

  To multiply the vector by a scalar value.
  To display the vector in the form (10, 20, 30,…..).

+7TH Program
+(Class Template) Write a program to explain class template by creating a template T for a class named pair having two data members of type T which are inputted by a constructor and a member function get-max() return the greatest of two numbers to main.
+Note: the value of T depends upon the data type specified during object creation.